ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models

+\myparagraph{Probe training settings.} We use \citet{shelmanov2025headpredictheadquestion}'s framework to train ReProbes.
+We conducted a vast hyperparameter search; the best training hyperparameters are detailed in \cref{appendix:training_details}.

+\myparagraph{Baselines.} We benchmark against a broad set of baselines, covering (1) two small 1.5B PRMs; (2)~six large state-of-the-art 7-8B PRMs; (3) basic and state-of-the-art UQ methods implemented in the LM-Polygraph framework \citep{fadeeva-etal-2023-lm,vashurin2024benchmarking}.
+More details about the baselines are presented in \cref{app:baseline}.

 \textbf{Evaluation datasets} span three domains: mathematical reasoning (in-domain), planning (OOD), and general knowledge QA (OOD).
 We select datasets that demand non-trivial reasoning and include reasoning steps that are unambiguously verifiable, enabling reliable evaluation by both LLMs and human annotators.
-The details for test datasets are presented in \cref{appendix:test_set_details}.
+Test dataset details are given in \cref{appendix:test_set_details,appendix:dataset_examples}.